What are weather graphics?

 Graphical weather forecast technology

 As mentioned, weather graphics have come a long way since their inception and have become increasingly advanced.
-Now, meteorologists can incorporate intriguing new elements into their broadcasts like the following.
+Now, meteorologists can incorporate intriguing new elements into their broadcasts, like the following.

 1. Augmented reality forecasts